 International shipping is a separate charge to be calculated.

 Each sculpture comes with a Certificate of Authenticity, numbered and signed by the artist.
 Edition of 50.

 Inspired by an early photograph of Nityananda in his teens, this sculpture shows the young yogi garlanded and sitting in meditation during the transition time from a boy named Ram...

-Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda.
-‘Raj’ means ‘royal,’ and Muktananda exuded the demeanor of a wise and beneficent king in...
+Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda, sometimes referred to as the 'Lion of Ganeshpuri.'
+‘Raj’ means ‘royal,’ and Muktananda exuded...

-Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a manifestation of the Divine.
-He was considered to be a Siddha, a Perfect Being.
-A devotee...
+Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a human manifestation of the Divine.
+He is considered to be a Siddha, a Perfect Being.
+A...